 -This was a bonus feature in the Goodbye Momo DVD, but it is unrelated to the film.

--This is the second film from director Rafael Deugenio.
+-This is the second film by director Rafael Deugenio.
 He has also directed Blind Ras, Storsad, and Sorgen among other short films and documentaries.

 -Drummer and drum-maker Fernando Nunez is featured in Candombe.
 He would eventually be in the Tango Negro film years later.
 He’s based in Montevideo and has collaborated with musicians such as Opa, Ketama, and Jorge Drexler.
 Guess which famous rockstar got to visit him on his 60th birthday in 2016?
 Mick Jagger.
 That’s no joke.
 The Rolling Stones’ frontman was legitimately curious about candombe music and came to celebrate with a master of that musical genre.

 -Candombe music is on the UNESCO list of Intangible Cultural Heritage.
-That means it’s a protected art form for a country or countries for preservation for the culture for a country or countries.
+That means it’s a protected art form for a country or countries for the preservation of the culture of a country or countries.
 Some other examples of things with that same classification are couscous (yes, as in the food), Cuban rumba, yoga for India, and Turkish coffee to name a few.